普通のアーティストは、自らの作品を展示して見せます。しかしクリストとジャンヌ=クロードの作品は逆に、布で隠してしまいます。

 身近な風景を布で「包む」ことで、彼らは日常を非日常へと変え、好奇心と想像力を刺激しました。この逆説的な隠蔽行為によって、彼らは私たちが知っていると思っていた世界の隠された美しさを明らかにしたのです。

-While most artists choose to display their works for the world to see, Christo and Jeanne-Claude did the opposite: they chose to conceal theirs with fabric.
+While most artists strive to showcase their creations to the world, Christo and Jeanne-Claude took a bold, opposite approach—they chose to conceal theirs beneath fabric.

-By “wrapping” familiar landscapes in fabric, they transformed the everyday into the extraordinary, sparking curiosity and imagination.
-In this paradoxical act of concealment, they revealed to us the hidden beauty of the world we thought we knew.
+By draping familiar landscapes in fabric, they transformed the ordinary into the extraordinary, igniting curiosity and imagination.
+In this intriguing act of concealment, they unveiled a hidden beauty within the world we thought we knew.